 - On the 34th floor of the Four Seasons Hotel in central Mumbai's Worli neighborhood, Aer sky bar provides incomparable panoramic city views, discounted drinks before 8:30 p.m., and DJs spinning funky tunes later in the night.
 Glam it up at this chic venue that's open from 5:30 p.m.
 Thursday to Saturday.
 Kids and open-toed footwear on men are strictly prohibited.

 - Jungle-themed Bonobo is part open-air lounge and part air-conditioned dance floor, with a no-Bollywood music policy and artsy crowd.
-Expect anything from house to disco music, depending on the night of the week.
+Expect anything from classic house, funk and disco, old skool hip hop music depending on the night of the week.
 Doors open at 6 p.m. daily.

 Clubbing is a costly affair in Mumbai, so the crowd tends to be older and more elite.
 You'll need to dress to impress so, ditch the shorts and sandals, and put on something fancy.
 Cover charges ranging from 1,000-5,000 rupees ($15-70) are applicable on busy nights.
 However, this can commonly be avoided by arriving early before 11 p.m.

 - XXO, on the 37th floor of the luxurious St.Regis hotel in Lower Parel, is relatively small but big on glamor.
-The club is open Wednesday, Friday, and Saturday nights.
+This elite club is open Wednesday, Friday, and Saturday nights.
 Enjoy a drink and cityscape vista at the neighboring Luna Nudo bar beforehand.